gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 ---
 layout: post
-title: Vacuum Energy — Why Nothing Weighs Something
+title: "Vacuum Energy: Why Nothing Weighs Something"
 date: 2025-09-05
-description: The quantum vacuum is not empty.
+description: "The quantum vacuum is not empty.
 It seethes with fluctuations, virtual particles, and an energy density that our best theory predicts to be 10¹²² times larger than observed.
-This is either the worst prediction in physics — or a clue to something we don't yet understand.
+This is either the worst prediction in physics, or a clue to something we don't yet understand."
 tags: research-logs, physics, quantum, EN,
 ---